rfo909/CFT/doc/Reference.md

 ### Dict (type) names

-The Dict object has an optional name property, either set at creation by Dict("something") or via Dict.setName("something").
+The Dict object has an optional name property, either set at creation by Dict("something") or via Dict.setName("something"), and is also the way *classes* are implemented in CFT, containing the class name.

 This name can be filtered in the "as" expression, prefixing the type identifier or type expression inside ()'s with an & (ampersand) as follows: